istlab/Alitheia-Core/4143760-4167562/assignment1.md

 This principle states that high-level modules should not depend on low-level modules.
 Additionally, abstractions should not depend on details, but details should depend on abstractions.
 This means that the high-level modules cannot simply use low-level modules to perform some task.
 An interface should be used that implements the functions of the low-level module.
 The high-level class then calls the methods of the interface and the low-level class implements the interface.

+The `AlitheiaCore` class uses the ... instead of their interface.

 ### Acyclic Dependencies Principle (ADP)

 This very simple principle states that software entities should not have cyclic dependencies.
 This is the case when some entity `A` depends on some entity `B`, but `B` also (indirectly) depends on `A`.
 Dependency cycles of more than two classes also violate the principle and should therefore be avoided.

 There are two cases of a violation of the Acyclic Dependencies Principle detected by X-Ray.
 There is a cycle between the `Status` and `BugStatus` class.
 There is also a cycle between the `Severity`and the `BugSeverity` class.
 Both `Status` and `Severity` are `enum`s within `BugStatus` and `Severity` respectively.
 Therefore we don't see it as a actual ADP violation.

 STAN4J gave a better overview of all classes, packages and dependencies between those in the project.
 Within the `.service.db` package a lot of cyclic dependencies can be found.
-On of these is the cyclic dependency between the `Plugin` and the `Metric` class.
+One of these is the cyclic dependency between the `Plugin` and the `Metric` class.
 There are also cyclic dependencies between packages (*see figure below*).

 ![Cycle 1](./img/cycle1.png "package cycle 1")